regen-network/regen-ledger/x/ecocredit/spec/01_concepts.md

 - **project location**: The location of the project backing the credits issued from this project
 - **metadata**: A byte array (up to 256 bytes) which can be used to store small amounts of metadata, or a URI that points to an off-chain resource for querying more complete metadata information.
 This usually would include descriptive information about the project.

 Each credit batch is associated with a project, backing each issuance with information about the project implementing the methodologies defined within the credit class.
-A credit class can have multiple projects.
-Projects can only be created by an issuer for the given credit class.
+Over a project's lifecycle, it's expected that there may be many credit batches issued at different points in time (e.g. at the conclusion of each monitoring period).
+To ensure that only legitimate projects are registered on-chain, projects can only be created by an issuer for the given credit class.

 ## Credit Type